jeremymcrae/recessiveStats/README.md

 inherited events in each class was estimated using a binomial model where n=number of families with undiagnosed probands and k=baseline rate of variation.

-##### Suspected syndrome matches
-- Inspect ‘suspected syndrome’ field and prepare it for manually curation to generate comma separated lists of correctly spelled clinical syndromes.
-- Manually curate dataset, any uncertainties are flagged clinical review.
-- Generate pairwise matrix of similarity based on exact matches between clinical syndromes and frequency with which each syndrome is suspected.

 ##### Installation
 The package can be installed or updated using R 3.1.0 or greater with:
 ```R